 - Bairds, Hamilton Place, where new road cuts through

-- Anderson Bros, Black Bull Close, their business was mostly agricultural related.
+- Anderson Brothers, Black Bull Close.
+Their business was mostly agriculture related.